-Polish law requires a supermajority vote to change the articles of association, lower shareholders' equity, liquidate shares, sell an operational subsidiary or liquidate the company;24 however, we will recommend voting against any proposal that extends this supermajority requirement to decisions not stipulated by law.
+Polish law requires a supermajority vote to change the articles of association, lower shareholders' equity, liquidate shares, sell an operational subsidiary or liquidate the company; however, we will recommend voting against any proposal that extends this supermajority requirement to decisions not stipulated by law.
 In line with our Continental Europe Policy Guidelines, in cases where a company seeks to abolish supermajority voting requirements we will evaluate such proposals on a case-by-case basis.
 In certain instances, amendments to voting requirements may have a deleterious effect on shareholders rights where a company has a large or controlling shareholder.
-We will consider a broad range of factors including the company's shareholder structure; quorum requirements; impending transactions - involving the company or a major shareholder - and any internal conflicts within the company.
+We will consider a broad range of factors including the company's shareholder - and any internal conflicts within the company.